zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 # An end-to-end project

-In this guide, we learned some advanced production concepts:
+That was awesome!
+We learned so many advanced MLOps production concepts:

 - The value of [deploying ZenML](deploying-zenml.md)
 - Abstracting infrastructure configuration into [stacks](understand-stacks.md)